walinejs/waline/docs/src/en/guide/client/spa.md

 - Refresh the comment area and re-request only when the path does change
 - The new `update()` call will automatically terminate the no longer needed request from the previous `update()`.

+### el

+The `el` property is the HTMLElement mounted by the current instance of Waline.

+If you initialize Waline with `el: null` (only use comments and pageview statistics), this property will be `null`.

 ### destroy

 If you forget to pass in the `serverURL` or Waline cannot find the mount location via the `el` option on the page, Waline will throw an Error indicating the reason for the error.